 4. Watch a Flick at The Prospector Theater

-Since opening their doors in 2014, the theater has employed 250 employees, 75 percent of whom identify as having a disability.
+Since opening its doors in 2014, the theater has employed 250 employees, 75 percent of whom identify as having a disability.
 Their goal: to help disabled adults find gainful employment that allows their talents to shine.

 The Prospector Theater is a wonderful place to watch a movie.
-Four screens present a wide selection of films ranging from kids' movies to old-time classics to brand new Blockbusters.
+Four screens present a wide selection of films ranging from kids' movies to old-time classics to brand new blockbusters.
 There are even film festivals and film contests to participate in year-round.

 The building, which was once home to the original Ridgefield Playhouse, the town's first movie theater, is wheelchair accessible.
 Service dogs are welcome, and sensory screenings are available, as are descriptive narrative headsets, mobility seats, and closed caption cup holder devices.

 5. Catch a Show at the Ridgefield Playhouse

 The Ridgefield Playhouse isn't immediately visible when you turn into the parking lot at 80 East Road.
 Set behind the town's skatepark, this 500-seat theater lies in the old Ridgefield High School, which is now the Richard E. Venus Municipal Center.